7shifts Payroll: Failed Funding Guide

 (Any reason)

-Account permanently downgraded to 3-day processing.
+Account is permanently downgraded to 3-day processing.

 Learn more about payroll processing timelines here.